 | Later | Move language support | Follow ecosystem TVL growth |

-We're a small team.
-That means we ship fast but have to be ruthless about priorities.
+We're a small team — we ship fast but have to be disciplined about priorities.
 If you're building on a chain or using a workflow we don't support yet, tell us — real usage data drives the roadmap.

 The Bottom Line

-The MythX era was about paying for a black-box API.
-The next era is about:
+The MythX era was paying for a black-box API.
+What comes next:

 - Multi-engine by default — no single tool is enough